brandur/sorg/content/drafts/mongodb.md

 glory days.

 I spent many years operating a large Postgres installation before moving over to being a regular user of a large MongoDB cluster.
-Needless to say, it wasn't an improvement.
+As you may have surmised by now, it wasn't an improvement.
 I now had access to out-of-the-box sharding, but had lost access to hundreds of other features that helped ease development, operations, and most importantly, ensuring correctness.

 These days many developers understand that MongoDB is somewhat suspect, but when prompted to explain what's wrong with it, will often cite problems with